anthonykozar/pythoncode/gapless/ReadMe.md

 ## Colophon

-Gapless was specifically conceived on April, 25, 2025 although I had been wishing for an easy-to-use group theory tool for many years.
+Gapless was specifically conceived on April, 25, 2025, although I had been wishing for an easy-to-use group theory tool for many years.
 The name, meaning "without gaps or breaks", is an obvious reference to GAP and implies a desire to do computational group theory without the complexity of GAP.
 The name is also somewhat descriptive of the language since group operations can be written with juxtaposition (i.e. "without gaps").

-Anthony Kozar
+Anthony Kozar<br>

-April 27, 2025
+April 27, 2025<br>
 http://anthonykozar.net/